SPARKLING: Balancing Signal Preservation and Symmetry Breaking for Width-Progressive Learning: Discussions

 \textbf{Results.} Table~\ref{tab:downstream} shows that mid-stage expansion still leaves a small gap in final pre-training loss relative to training the expanded model from scratch.
 Nevertheless, SPARKLING achieves the best downstream average among the expansion variants and matches or exceeds the from-scratch expanded baseline on most tasks.
-Overall, these results validate the reliability of SPARKLING: despite slightly larger final pre-training loss, our framework consistently improves downstream performance across diverse width-growth axes.